This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Trimming Regularly

-- Trim dry to avoid uneven cuts.
+- Always trim dry to prevent uneven results.

 Brushing Daily